 ↓ Severe thiamine deficiency can result in psychosis

 Thiamine supplementation can help nearly every active adult, as well as a student looking to do better in school.
 By boosting acetylcholine, glutamate and GABA in the brain.
-Providing increased brain energy by fueling cell mitochondria with ATP.
-And building myelin sheaths that protect our neurons.
+Providing increased brain energy by contributing to the synthesis of ATP.
+And building myelin sheaths that protect our axons needed for brain cell signaling.

 Thiamine occurs in your body as free thiamine and as various phosphorylated forms: thiamine monophosphate (TMP), thiamine triphosphate (TTP), and thiamine pyrophosphate (TPP), which is also known as thiamine diphosphate.